 He served as President of Animal Cancer Foundation Board of Directors from 2007 to 2014 and was instrumental in the growth of the organization.
 He is delighted to return to the Board as an advisor.

 David and his wife Keli live in Connecticut with their labrador retriever Luke.
-They have three adut children and one granchild.
+They have three adult children and one grandchild.

 Jonathan Peris - Board Member

 Jon is a Private Wealth Advisor with 20 years of Capital Markets and Wealth Management Experience.
 At the core, his team offers customized strategies and solutions for their client's wealth management, banking, and capital markets needs.

 Prior to joining Merrill Lynch, Jon founded Skyline Investments, an investment management company where Jon traded and managed money for First New York Securities and RBC Capital Markets.
 Earlier in his career, Jon was an equity trader and Vice President with Knight Capital Group.

 In 1994, Jon graduated from Cornell University with a Bachelor's degree in Economics.
 Today, he lives in Mountainside, New Jersey with his wife, Sari, their three children and a new pup.
 Jon recently joined the board of ACF.
 Having recently lost his 10.5 year old Golden Retriever, Leo, to cancer after six years fighting the disease, he is passionate about animals and the good work ACF does to benefit animals and humans.